-Located in the western half of Hong Kong Island, Victoria Peak, also known as Mount Austin, is the summit of Hong Kong island, which enjoys the best place to have a panoramic view of the breath-taking Victoria Harbor and the surrounding islands.
-With its unbeatable geographic features and unparalleled landscape, Victoria Peak becomes a must-visit for a fantastic Hong Kong trip and attracts seven million visitors every year.
+Located in the western half of Hong Kong Island, Victoria Peak, also known as Mount Austin, is the summit of Hong Kong island, arguably the best place to view breathtaking Victoria Harbor and the surrounding islands.
+With its unbeatable geographic features and unparalleled landscape, Victoria Peak is a must-see for a fantastic Hong Kong trip, and attracts seven million visitors every year.

-Taking the Peak Tram is the best way to appreciate the nightscape atop the Victoria Peak, on which visitors could capture a bird’s eye view of the city heartily, the rolling Hong Kong islands, Victoria Harbor and Kowloon and so on.
-It takes only seven minutes to get to the top, but long queue is usually needed, especially on Sundays.
-Visiting the Victoria Peak on Peak Tram would be an unforgettable experience along your Hong Kong travel.
+Taking the Peak Tram is the best way to appreciate the nighttime landscape atop Victoria Peak, on which visitors could capture a bird’s eye view of the city, the rolling Hong Kong islands, Victoria Harbor and Kowloon, and so on.
+It takes only seven minutes to get to the top, but there is often a long queue, especially on Sundays.

 Location: On the western half of Hong Kong Island

 How to get to:Take the metro accessible to Hong Kong stop and get off at Exit D, then walk to the Central Bus Station at the Central Exchange Square and take the bus No. 15 to get there.
 It costs 35 minutes.

 Or take the metro accessible to Hong Kong stop and get off at Exit F, then take the bus No. 1 to get there.
 It costs 25 minutes.